marklishman/colors-microservices/cyan/README.md

 }
 ~~~

-and use the `getForObject` method to get the resource.
+and use the `getForObject` method to retrieve the resource.

 ~~~java
 public User getUser(final Long id) {